yumminhuang/yumminhuang.github.io/content/YelpInterviewProblem.md

 ### Interview

 At first, the interviewer asked me about my experience.
-Then, he asked me some technical questions, such as *What will cause access a website slowly?*, *Difference between thread and process*, *What is deadlock?* or *What's your favorite programming language?
-And why?*.
+Then, he asked me some technical questions, such as
+> * What will cause access a website slowly?
+> * Difference between thread and process,
+> * What is deadlock?
+> * What's your favorite programming language?
+And why?

 The last part of the interview is a coding question.
 The interviewer sent me a link of [CoderPad](http://coderpad.io) and asked me to write code on it.

 ### Coding Problem Description
 The problem is not very difficult.
 Write a function to **find the longest prefix of a list of string.** For example,